 Creditors who opposed those DOCAs may now enforce the personal guarantees they had previously thought lost.

 The Atlas decision reduces the incentive for directors to contribute their own personal assets to repaying the company’s creditors.
 It is not possible for directors and others to trade contributions to the company’s funds for release from personal liability, except with the consent of the creditors to whom they owe that personal liability.
 Guarantors in some company collapses may be more likely to favour a scheme or creditor compromise over a DOCA.
 In Australia, the Full Federal Court in Opes Prime permitted the release of third party liability within the context of a scheme.
-Whether New Zealand will follow this approach is still up for debate (for further detail, see our previous Brief Counsel).
+Whether New Zealand will follow this approach is still up for debate.

 Administrators should not include a blanket third party release clause and assume it to be water-tight.
 We believe that such a clause should not be included at all, and certainly not without a statement advising creditors that it will not bind them if they vote against the DOCA.